- Software procurement is C-level executive decision.

-In particular, leadership support can mark the difference between an IT manager making minor adjustments to localised systems and a chief executive officer or chief technology officer looking at the organisation as a whole to determine what effects changes will have on the business itself.
-In most organisations, the CEO and chief financial officer are usually the ultimate decision-makers, although depending on the nature of the business the chief operations officer, chief technology officer and chief information officer may be highly influential.
+In particular, leadership support can mark the difference between an IT manager making minor adjustments to localized systems and a chief executive officer or chief technology officer looking at the organization as a whole to determine what effects changes will have on the business itself.
+In most organizations, the CEO and chief financial officer are usually the ultimate decision-makers, although depending on the nature of the business the chief operations officer, chief technology officer and chief information officer may be highly influential.

 “IT managers need to be able to express to C-level execs in clear business terms the aim and benefits of the software implementation, the expected outcomes and the implications of action and inaction—especially the financial ramifications,” Jasper Kraak, Solution Architect at Inova, said.

-“For C-level execs, the real obstacle isn’t buying the right software but buying into how that software changes the way that the whole organisation works.
-So the real question isn’t whether they’ve bought the right collaboration solution, but whether they’re using those collaboration tools in the way that maximises value for their whole organisation,” Kraak said.
+“For C-level execs, the real obstacle isn’t buying the right software but buying into how that software changes the way that the whole organization works.
+So the real question isn’t whether they’ve bought the right collaboration solution, but whether they’re using those collaboration tools in the way that maximizes value for their whole organization,” Kraak said.

 Would you like to know more about the solutions we offer?
 Visit our website or schedule a complimentary discovery call with our team!